Why Does God Allow Suffering?

 Agapē is a gift of self, which is frequently expressed in self-sacrifice.
-It is grounded in empathy with the other which makes transparent the unique and intrinsic goodness, worthiness, and lovability of that other, which creates a unity with that other whereby doing the good for the other is just as easy, if not easier, than doing the good for oneself.
+It is grounded in empathy with the other, which makes transparent the unique and intrinsic goodness, worthiness, and lovability of that other, which creates a unity with that other whereby doing good for the other is just as easy, if not easier, than doing the good for oneself.

 As such, agapē arises out of a desire to give life to the intrinsically valuable and lovable other, both friend and stranger.
 Furthermore, agapē seeks no reward.
 In agapē, it is sufficient to see the other as valuable and lovable in him or herself.
-The wellbeing of the other is a sufficient reward for the commitment of one’s time, future, psychic energy, physical energy, resources, and even self-sacrifice.
+The well-being of the other is a sufficient reward for the commitment of one’s time, future, psychic energy, physical energy, resources, and even self-sacrifice.

 As can be seen, agapē begins with empathy, a feeling for another, or perhaps better, a feeling with another, which produces “caring about” and “caring for” the other (in him or herself).
-This, in turn, produces a unity with the other whereby doing the good for the other is just as easy if not easier than doing the good for oneself.
+This, in turn, produces a unity with the other whereby doing good for the other is just as easy if not easier than doing good for oneself.

 Even though most would agree that empathy is natural to us, we must hasten to add that our own desires for autonomy and ego-fulfillment can block our receptivity to the other’s “signal.”
 It is at this juncture that suffering—particularly the suffering of weakness and vulnerability arising out of an imperfect world—proves to be most helpful.

 Love has vulnerability built into it.
-There is a softness to love; it opens itself to being completed by the other; it reveals weakness (the need for complementarity by the other); it is forgiving of the other in times of failure; it anticipates forgiveness by the other in one’s own failings; its empathy can elicit tears.
+There is a softness to love; it opens itself to being completed by the other; it reveals weakness (the need for complementarity by the other); it forgives of the other in times of failure; it anticipates forgiveness by the other in one’s own failings; its empathy can elicit tears.

 Some of us are able to accept and even live in this vulnerability through a simple vision of its intrinsic beauty and goodness.
 Others, like myself, need some extrinsic prodding to break the spell of self-sufficiency and autonomy.

 There is a silent (if not overt) suspicion of and hatred for weakness and vulnerability in our culture.
 The reason for this lies in a false view of courage and self-discipline.
-However, God wants our rationality, courage, self-discipline, and self-reliance to be based on reality and truth—and therefore to acknowledge our interdependency with others as well as the areas in which we truly need their help and support.
+However, God wants our rationality, courage, self-discipline, and self-reliance to be based on reality and truth—and, therefore, to acknowledge our interdependency with others as well as the areas in which we truly need their help and support.

 As Jesus and virtually every saint recognized, humility is the condition necessary for the possibility of agapē.
 Some people are able to see the goodness and beauty of humility and to move almost effortlessly toward it, but judging from the history of philosophy, most of us do not belong to this group.